An Easy Family Ski Weekend In The Hudson Valley

 The second is a one-hour class that kids ages 4 to 7 can take with a parent.
 It’s $25 ($59 with child rentals).
 Six or 7 year-olds would benefit from a longer class where they really learn.

 But this class is a good opportunity to introduce a younger child to skiing without spending too much.
 And you learn how to ski with him or her.

 If your kids get cold before you’re done skiing, drop them at the Tiger Den for babysitting.
 Then go have some fun on the more advanced hills; Belleayre is known for having some longer runs than you’ll find elsewhere in the area.

 I’m not a skier and so I appreciated the expanded lodge.
-The food was surprisingly good for a local ski mountain (try the chili or fresh-pressed sandwiches), there is a room with a fireplace a view of the mountain and a bar.
+The food options included chili, fresh-pressed sandwiches and some other cooked-to-order items.
+There is a comfortable side room with a fireplace a view of the mountain and a bar.
 I settled in for the day quite happily with my laptop and worked while Tiny Traveler skied.

-The next day, you could take the morning to let your kids practice what they learned on the slopes the day before.
-Afterward, stop at rustic bakery Bread Alone on route 28 for a snack on the way to the thruway.
+The next day, you could get half-day lift tickets and squeeze in a bit more skiing before heading home.
+If you do that, stop at rustic bakery Bread Alone on route 28 for a snack on the way to the thruway.

-If it’s warm enough for a walk, stop to explore the Walkway Over the Hudson, a railroad-bridge-turned-mile-long park with stellar river views (it’s bike and scooter friendly).
-Then drive to New Paltz to peak at the old houses on Huguenot Street and enjoy an inexpensive college-town lunch on Main Street (our favorite spot in the Gilded Otter, which offers excellent house-brewed beer and a chalk board for kids upstairs).
+Then drive to New Paltz to peak at the old houses on Huguenot Street and enjoy an inexpensive college-town lunch on Main Street.
+Our favorite spot in the Gilded Otter, which offers excellent house-brewed beer and a chalk board for kids upstairs.